Troubleshooting

 Unable to connect to server: x509: certificate is valid for 127.0.0.1, not 1.2.3.4Cause: --tls-san was not set with the public IP during install.

-Fix: Re-run make k3s-master with the correct MASTER_IP set.
+Fix: Re-run make provision-server with the correct server IP in the Ansible inventory.

 # Add the output to .env: K3S_NODE_TOKEN=<token>Stale SSH host key (after VPS reformat)